Mortgage Amortization Graph

 Most recurring costs persist throughout and beyond the life of a mortgage.
 They are a significant financial factor.
 Property taxes, home insurance, HOA fees, and other costs increase with time as a byproduct of inflation.
 In the calculator, the recurring costs are under the "Include Options Below" checkbox.
 There are also optional inputs within the calculator for annual percentage increases under "More Options."
 Using these can result in more accurate calculations.

 - Property taxes—a tax that property owners pay to governing authorities.
-In the U.S., property tax is usually managed by municipal or county government.
+In the U.S., property tax is usually managed by municipal or county governments.
 All 50 states impose taxes on property at the local level.
-The annual real estate tax in the U.S. varies by location; on average Americans pay about 1.1% of their property's value as property tax each year.
+The annual real estate tax in the U.S. varies by location; on average, Americans pay about 1.1% of their property's value as property tax each year.

 - Private mortgage insurance (PMI)—protects the mortgage lender if the borrower is unable to repay the loan.
 In the U.S. specifically, if the down payment is less than 20% of the property's value, the lender will normally require the borrower to purchase PMI until the loan-to-value ratio (LTV) reaches 80% or 78%.
 PMI price varies according to factors such as down payment, size of the loan, and credit of the borrower.
 The annual cost typically ranges from 0.3% to 1.9% of the loan amount.